codebar/tutorials/html/lesson1/tutorial.md

 ##### `<h5>Heading</h5>`
 ###### `<h6>Heading</h6>`

-Add a heading to your page
+Add a heading to your page.
+Place it inside the page body.

 ```html
 <h1>Owls!</h1>